-After Santa makes his entrance, he should have a designated place to sit.
+After Santa enters, he should have a designated place to sit.
 The best kind of chair for Santa is a strong one, preferably with a straight back and without arms.
 When Santa has someone in his lap, he needs his feet flat on the floor.
-Often a dining room table chair will work just fine, and you can dress it up with a pretty Christmas blanket.
-Forest green or dark blue look great in photos!
+A dining room table chair will often work fine, and you can dress it up with a pretty Christmas blanket.
+Forest green or dark blue looks great in photos!

 Where to put Santa’s chair